anh0001/mqtt-healthcare-monitoring/docs/setup_guide.md

 ## Conclusion

 You have now set up the MQTT Healthcare Monitoring System on your NUC device running Ubuntu 22.04.
-The system includes EMQX as the MQTT broker, InfluxDB for data storage, Grafana for visualization, and custom Python applications for data publishing and processing.
+The system includes EMQX as the MQTT broker with a connector to InfluxDB, InfluxDB for data storage, Grafana for visualization, and custom Python applications for data publishing and processing.

 Remember to secure your system by setting up firewalls, implementing proper authentication for all services, and regularly updating your software.
 For production environments, consider setting up SSL/TLS for encrypted communications.